listenToRipley/learn_docker/kub-action-01-starting-setup/README.md

 # Cluster
 The master node and all the worker nodes collection the represent what we want the end state to be.

+# Services
+Group of pods with pod and container IP address.
+Related to proxies.
+Exposing pods to the outside world so they can be reached with specific IP addresses.

+# Works with Objects
+Known Objects:
+  Pods - the smallest unit kubernetes knows and can interact with. has a cluster internal IP address by default.
+They do no persist.
+  Deployments - Controls multiple Pods.
+We set a desired target state and kubernetes should get us there.
+  Services
+  Volumes
+  ... and more

+The idea is that you can create an object and then kubernetes will take the object and do something based on the instructions provided in the object.
+Creation occurs either: Imperatively or Declaratively.